-Our research shows the need for conducting advocacy to government both at provincial leaders, district/municipality level.
+Our research shows the need for conducting advocacy to government leaders, both at provincial and district/municipality level.
 When forming advocacy programs, BPAC can reactivate the Working Group, or abbreviated as "Pokja," to provide input in developing the BPAC program.
-The "Pokja" can also mobilize stakeholders implementing regional policies for a program, assist the implementation of mentoring, motivation, advocacy, and facilitation and supervision, periodically report the results of activities to the Head of BPAC through the Secretary of BPAC.
-Working group is one of the strategies applied in AIDS Commission at Sub National level to improve the implementation of the HIV program (Diyan, 2015).
+The "Pokja" can also help - mobilize stakeholders in implementing regional policies for a program, assist the implementation of mentoring, advocacy, motivation, facilitation and supervision, and periodically report the results of activities to the Head of BPAC through the Secretary of BPAC.
+Working group is one the strategies applied in AIDS Commission at Sub National level to improve the implementation of the HIV program (Diyan, 2015).